pinecone-io/terraform-provider-pinecone/test-local/README.md

 - The local provider will have access to new features not yet in the published version
 - If you get checksum errors, remove `.terraform.lock.hcl` and re-run `terraform init`
-- This setup allows you to test new resources like `pinecone_api_key` before they're published
 - Credentials are stored in `setup-env.sh` which is gitignored for security
 - You can test any resource type by updating `main.tf` - see the `../examples/` folder for reference
 - The warning about missing `.terraformrc` file is expected and harmless